 During high school, Greg maintained a number one class ranking for three years and received numerous class prizes, awards, and scholarships.

 Greg was the #1 singles player and captain of the varsity tennis team.
 He was undefeated for three consecutive high school seasons and was the second highest USTA ranked tennis player in the state in the 18-and-under division.
 He also received a first-degree black belt in Kenpo Karate.

-In addition to his experience in the education industry, Greg has extensive management consulting experience, having worked at several top-tier strategy and operations consulting firms.
+Prior to transitioning full-time to Princeton Tutoring, Greg worked at several top-tier strategy and operations consulting firms.

 In his spare time, Greg enjoys volunteering and mentoring (he is on the boards of the Princeton Club of Chicago and the Asian American Alumni Association of Princeton), playing tennis, training Brazilian jiu jitsu, and studying Mandarin.